Resale price maintenance case studies

 - 21 June 2016

-Lessons from the Competition and Markets Authority’s (CMA) catering equipment and bathroom fittings enforcement cases.
+Lessons from the Competition and Markets Authority’s (CMA) resale price maintenance cases.

 RPM is where a supplier and a retailer agree that the retailer will not resell the supplier’s products below a particular price.
 RPM can also be achieved indirectly, for example as a result of restrictions on discounting or where there are threats or financial incentives to sell at a particular price.
 You can find out more about RPM by watching our short film.